TM-16A PLUS TONE-MASTER DTMF AND ROTARY TEST DECODER AND DISPLAY

 The serial output of the TM-16a Plus can be connected to either a computer or a serial printer.
 A carriage return/line feed is sent when “On Hook” is detected, as well as when a hyphen is displayed.
 Connected to a serial printer, the user can have immediate access to a hard copy of the decoded information, without dedicating a computer to the task.
 A terminal program will display the same information.

-The Tone-Master Logger?
-Software, which is included with the TM-16a Plus, has many features over and above the ability to print or display the incoming data.
+The Tone-Master Logger Software, which can be downloaded upon request for use with the TM-16a Plus, has many features over and above the ability to print or display the incoming data.
 Logger captures and displays the date and time along with the decoded digits, and processes the data looking for possible telephone numbers, and displays them in telephone number format.
 After processing the data, Logger immediately writes the information to an ASCII text file, then closes the file to safeguard the information in the event of a power loss.
 Logger can also be configured to set off an alarm when specific numbers are decoded, or to print each line as it is processed.
-Tonelog for Windows will run under Windows 3.1, Windows 95, Windows 98, or Windows XP.

 The TM-16A typically draws 20 ma either from its built-in 9 Volt alkaline battery (included) or from a 12 Volt DC power supply (included).
 The unit’s metal enclosure measures 6.00″ wide by 2.75″ deep by 1.10″ high.
 The TM-16A Plus comes complete with three audio cables, a 9 Volt alkaline battery, and an operations manual complete with schematic.
 Both units feature an internal jumper for selecting normal (12.5 digits per second) or high speed (25 dps) DTMF decoding speed; and audio input isolation.
-The TM-16A Plus also includes a RS-232 data output port, and the Windows version of MoTron’s Logger Software for DTMF data-logging.
+The TM-16A Plus also includes a RS-232 data output port, and the Windows version of MoTron’s Logger Software for DTMF data-logging, which can be downloaded upon request, after purchasing the TM-16A Plus.